hasberd/AisbergHub/README.md

     for _, hit in ipairs(hitboxes) do
         if not collectingChest then break end
         if hit and hit.Parent then
-            -- fake touch from chest hitbox to player HRP[web:312] pcall(function()
+            pcall(function()
                 firetouchinterest(hit, hrp, 0)
                 task.wait(0.05)